 He is founding faculty of the Interaction Design Program and founding member of the UW DUB (design/use/build) group, an interdisciplinary coalition of HCI and design oriented programs at University of Washington to pioneer cross-disciplinary education for future human-computer interaction design professionals.

-Associate Professor Axel Roesler received his Ph.D. in Cognitive Systems Engineering with a specialization in Human-centered Design from The Ohio State University.
-He also holds an M.F.A in Industrial Design from The Ohio State University and a Diplom in Industrial Design (equivalent to M.A.) from Burg Giebichenstein, Hochschule für Kunst und Design (University of Art and Design) in Halle, Germany.
-He came to the United States as a Fulbright Scholar in 1998.
+He received his PhD in Cognitive Systems Engineering with a specialization in Human Centered Design from The Ohio State University.
+His dissertation work focused on the coordination of perspectives in the remote control of views.
+He holds an MFA in Industrial Design from The Ohio State University and a Diplom in Industrial Design (equivalent to MA) from Burg Giebichenstein, Hochschule für Kunst und Design (University of Art and Design) in Halle, Germany.

 His research interests are interaction design; industrial design; design and cognition - representation, sensemaking and decision support; systems; distributed cognition, visual storytelling, envisioning, design methods, and process.

 He has worked with major technology partners on interaction design projects for high stakes settings in aviation and medicine, interaction design for consumer products, mobile computing, wearable computing, holographic interaction, and the Internet of Things.